jsidharth/Twitter-prototype/README.md

 * Retweets with most views
 * Tweets with most likes
 * Number of tweets
-* Profile views for current user.
+* Profile views for current user